intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

 ### **RuntimeError: Inter op parallelism cannot be modified after initialization**

-This error occurs while building model in driver rather than in worker.
-You should build the model in model creator which runs in each ray worker.
-You can refer to the following example:
+This error occurs if you build your TensorFlow model on the driver rather than in worker.
+You should build the complete model in `model_creator` which runs on each worker node.
+You can refer to the following examples:

 **Wrong Example**
    ```